snap-stanford/snap-python/doc/source/reference/LoadConnListStr.rst

 - *InFNm*: string (input)
     Filename with the description of the graph nodes and edges.

-- *StrToNIdH*: :class:`TStrIntSH`, a hash table of string keys and int values (output) Stores the mapping from node names to node ids.
-    Note that this is a special hash table for holding strings and has a different interface than the standard SNAP hash table.
-Use *GetDat(name)* to obtain a mapping from a node name to its node id.

 Return value:

 - graph
     A Snap.py graph of the specified type *GraphType*.
+- *StrToNIdH*: :class:`TStrIntSH`, a hash table of string keys and int values (output) Stores the mapping from node names to node ids.
+    Note that this is a special hash table for holding strings and its interface differs from the standard SNAP hash table.
+Use *GetKeyId(name)* to obtain a mapping from a node name to its node id.

 The following example shows how to load each of the graph types from a file named *test.dat*::

     import snap

-    H = snap.TStrIntSH()
-    Graph = snap.LoadConnListStr(snap.PNGraph, "test.dat", H)
+    (Graph, H) = snap.LoadConnListStr(snap.PNGraph, "test.dat")

-    H = snap.TStrIntSH()
-    UGraph = snap.LoadConnListStr(snap.PUNGraph, "test.dat", H)
+    (UGraph, H) = snap.LoadConnListStr(snap.PUNGraph, "test.dat")

-    H = snap.TStrIntSH()
-    Network = snap.LoadConnListStr(snap.PNEANet, "test.dat", H)
+    (Network, H) = snap.LoadConnListStr(snap.PNEANet, "test.dat")

+    # convert input string to node id
+    NodeId = H.GetKeyId("A")
+    # convert node id to input string
+    NodeName = H.GetKey(NodeId)
+    print("name", NodeName)
+    print("id  ", NodeId)

 A sample of *test.dat* is::